April 23, 2019

 Author(s): Dimitris C. Lagoudas, Patrick J. Klein, Piyush R. Thakre

 The authors have developed a method for the functionalization of single-walled carbon nanotubes (SWCNTs).
 The functionalization of the SWCNTs is useful in helping to produce a better dispersion of nanotubes throughout a polymer matrix.
 Better dispersion of nanotubes was thought to result in an improvement in the mechanical, electrical, and thermal properties of nanocomposite polymers.
 It was determined that the method produced effective surface modification of the nanotubes.
 The elastic modulus and thermal conductivities of the nanocomposites seemed to be unaffected by the functionalization of the SWCNTs; however, the flexural strength of the nanocomposites was reduced.

 Author(s): Amy S. Fleischer, Ronald J. Warzoha

 The authors look into problems with accurately measuring thermal conductivity of liquid samples.
 Among these problems is the onset of natural convection during the measurement of thermal properties, which may lead to skewed values reported after characterization.
-The effect of natural convection is analyzed numerically for the transient method in order to determine at what time during an analysis the convection causes incorrect output data.
+The effect of natural convection is analyzed numerically for the TPS method in order to determine at what time during an analysis the convection causes incorrect output data.
 The effect of the liquids thermal conductivity, diffusivity, Rayleigh number and Prandtl number on the sensor temperature response is studied.
 Also, a correlation is developed between the onset of convection and a wide range of Prandtl numbers.